commudle/commudle/README.md

 ## [https://www.gdgnd.org](https://www.gdgnd.org)

-(Moving soon to the name commudle(dot)com!)my name is rahul chandra.
+(Moving soon to the name commudle(dot)com!)My Name si Rahul Chandra.

 This is a platform for all the tech communities around the world, which is focussed on managing the communities efficiently.
 It's a direct result of the personal experiences and feedbacks from different tech community organizers.
 The uniqueness lies in the process flows incorporated.